brohrer/dotcom/markdown/arduino.md

 shrink everything else down to a miniature scale, you won't be too far away from a microcontroller.

-Microcontrollers com in a single integrated circuit, like this.
+Microcontrollers come in a single integrated circuit, like this.

 ![Renesas RA4M1, a.k.a.
 Arm® Cortex®-M4](images/arduino/arm_cortex_m4.png "Renesas RA4M1, a.k.a.
 Arm® Cortex®-M4")